 What would be possible if you found a way to automate low-impact, time-sucking tasks without sacrificing customer care so you can do what you most enjoy and are best at?
-That’s what AI leasing assistants can do for your team.
+That’s what AI leasing automation platforms can do for your team.

-As ironic as it sounds, natural language AI leasing assistants actually make brands feel more human.
+As ironic as it sounds, AI leasing automation platforms that include a natural language processing chatbot actually make brands feel more human.
 That’s because they enable brands to engage consumers on a more personal level at scale, writes Mike Kaput, a senior PR consultant and Chief Content Officer at the Marketing AI Institute.

 As humans, there’s a limit to the number of one-on-one conversations, relationships and tasks we can manage, let alone manage well.
 It’s no wonder workers get burned out and customers feel frustrated by delays, miscommunication and hit-and-miss exchanges.
 AI plugs that gap.

 “With chatbots and other forms of conversational AI, marketers can participate in one-to-one conversations at scale, 24/7/365.
 And consumers, 90% of whom want to communicate with businesses through messaging, now have the means to connect with companies on their own terms, whenever they want,” says Kaput.

 Kaput goes on to list specific things AI assistants can do to benefit workers and consumers.
 (We’ve added a few of our own to this AI Leasing Agent Resume.)

 - Provide instant answers in real time, around the clock.